Georges ISABELLE (Georges-Marie)

 Before the war Georges Isabelle was a day labourer at the Richardson wood mill in Cap-Chat.
 He was also employed as a kitchen worker.
 After the war he was a cheese maker in the Perreault cheese factory in Levis from 1946 to 1951.
 He joined the infantry in the 22nd Regiment from 1951 to 1953, and the Military Medical Corp from 1953 to 1973.

-In 2007, as he was portrayed in an exhibition at the Juno Beach Centre, Georges Isabelle declared:
+In 2007, as he was portrayed in the exhibition “There and Back” at the Juno Beach Centre, Georges Isabelle declared:

 I enrolled to seek adventure.
 I learned that life hangs by a thread!
 That the life between comrades allowed one to get through the horrors of war!
 I brought back with me a portrait of Europe, but of a devastated Europe.
 A teenager left, a man came back.